neddinn/lenam/docs/ProductPlanBrief.md

-# FlashLearn v1 PRD (Drill ↔ Teach ↔ Re-drill Loop)
+# Lenam v1 PRD (Drill ↔ Teach ↔ Re-drill Loop)

 ## 0) Summary

-FlashLearn is an interview readiness trainer for developers.
+Lenam is an interview readiness trainer for developers.
 The v1 product is a closed loop:
 **Drill (measure)** → **Teach Me (gap remediation)** → **Micro-quiz (verify)** → **Re-drill (re-measure)** Users earn a **Readiness Score (0–100)** per preset.
 The product wins if users can reliably move from “not ready” to “ready” quickly and feel it.